National Christmas Tree

 The beloved tradition of the National Christmas Tree Lighting Ceremony began Christmas Eve in 1923 when President Calvin Coolidge lit a 48-foot Balsam Fir from Vermont decorated with 2,500 red, white, and green electric bulbs.
 Learn more about the history of the National Christmas Tree.

-The National Christmas Tree is located south of the White House on the Ellipse.
-A collection of 58 trees with student-designed ornaments will represent the United States' 56 states and territories, and schools managed by the Department of the Interior’s Bureau of Indian Education and the Department of Defense Education Activity.
-There is no fee to visit either attraction.
+The National Christmas Tree site is located south of the White House on the Ellipse.
+Surrounding the 2025 National Christmas tree was the America Celebrates display, a collection of 59 trees featuring student-designed ornaments representing the United States' 56 states and territories, schools managed by the Department of the Interior’s Bureau of Indian Education and the Department of Defense Education Activity, as well as winners of the America250 America’s Field Trip contest.

 Park footer